ICMLAnonymousSubmission/T-REX/README.md

  in the case of the DEIT model
  ```

-#### ModelEvaluationCallback use EvalRunner, which could be used for one time model evaluation.
+#### ModelEvaluationCallback use EvalRunner, which can be used for one time model evaluation.

 <a name="ModelImageSaveCallback"></a>